KYLE'S WORLD

 • 1 tsp vanilla extract

-1. Put everything in a medium bowl and mix with an electric mixer on medium-high speed until stiff peaks form (basically until it is whipped cream consistency)
+1. put everything in a medium bowl and mix with an electric mixer on medium-high speed until stiff peaks form (basically until it is whipped cream consistency)

-• If you overmix it, just add a bit more heavy cream and fold it in with a spatula
+• if you over-mix it, just add a bit more heavy cream and fold it in with a spatula

 Sugar Cookies